Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 The same error will occur if such injection is attempted inside a reaction body.

-If a molecule does not yet belong to any join definition, its `.joinDef` method will return `None`.
+If a molecule does not yet belong to any JD, its `.joinDef` method will return `None`.

-The correct way of using `JoinRun` is first to define molecules, then to create a join definition where these molecules are used as inputs for reactions, and only then start injecting these molecules.
+The correct way of using `JoinRun` is first to define molecules, then to create a JD where these molecules are used as inputs for reactions, and only then to start injecting these molecules.

 ### Redefining input molecules